drupal-graphql-compose/documentation/features/comments.md

 <!-- tabs:end -->

-> Tip: Use the Explorer to find out what fields are required for your particular mutations.
+> :thinking: Use the Explorer to find out what fields are required for your particular mutations.

-> Tip: Threaded comments use some mildly confusing 01/ 02/00.0 semantics for the thread.
+> :thinking: Threaded comments use some mildly confusing 01/ 02/00.0 semantics for the thread.
 You can use this to reconstruct the hierarchy of comments.
 How?
 No idea.
 But you can.